Same-sex marriage in Oregon: Marriage licenses issued in Multnomah County

-2004 ballot initiative
+On December 15, 2004, the Oregon Supreme Court heard arguments in the appeal of Li and Kennedy.
+Oregon argued that Multnomah County lacked the authority to issue same-sex marriage licenses and that Ballot Measure 36, the 2004 ballot initiative banning same-sex marriage, was retroactive, making the issue of those licenses moot.
+The Defense of Marriage Coalition argued that Measure 36 was not retroactive, there had been no constitutional violation of the rights of same-sex couples, and Multnomah County did not have the authority to issue licenses even to remedy a constitutional violation.
+The ACLU argued that Measure 36 was not retroactive, that the rights of same-sex couples under the Equal Privileges and Immunities Clause of the Oregon Constitution had been violated, and that counties were required to remedy perceived constitutional violations.
+On April 14, 2005, the Oregon Supreme Court decided Li and Kennedy, ruling that Multnomah County lacked the authority to remedy a perceived violation of the Oregon Constitution and that all marriage licenses issued to same-sex couples were void when issued.
+The court noted that the Oregon Constitution had since been amended to limit marriage to opposite-sex couples and it therefore declined to rule as to whether or not same-sex couples had any rights under the Equal Privileges and Immunities Clause of the Oregon Constitution.

+Constitutional amendment

 On May 21, 2004, the Defense of Marriage Coalition received approval for the language of a proposed initiative to prohibit same-sex marriage.
 They began circulating petitions to obtain the 100,840 valid signatures needed by July 2 to place the initiative on the November ballot.
-On November 2, 2004, voters approved Ballot Measure 36, a constitutional amendment defining the marriage of a man and a woman as the only one recognized by the state, by a margin of 57% to 43%.
-The Defense of Marriage Coalition said that opponents of Measure 36 outspent their group more than 2 to 1.
+On November 2, 2004, voters approved Ballot Measure 36, a constitutional amendment defining the marriage of "a man and a woman" as the only one recognized by the state, by a margin of 57% to 43%.
+The Defense of Marriage Coalition said that opponents of Measure 36 had outspent their group more than 2 to 1.
 The now-defunct amendment read: "It is the policy of Oregon, and its political subdivisions, that only a marriage between one man and one woman shall be valid or legally recognized as a marriage."

-Oregon Supreme Court review

-On December 15, 2004, the Oregon Supreme Court heard arguments in the appeal of Li and Kennedy v.
-State of Oregon.
-Oregon argued that Multnomah County lacked the authority to issue same-sex marriage licenses and that Ballot Measure 36 was retroactive, making the issue of those licenses moot.
-The Defense of Marriage Coalition argued that Measure 36 was not retroactive, there had been no constitutional violation of the rights of same-sex couples, and Multnomah County did not have the authority to issue same-sex marriage licenses even to remedy a constitutional violation.
-The ACLU argued that Measure 36 was not retroactive, that the rights of same-sex couples under the Equal Privileges and Immunities Clause of the Oregon Constitution had been violated, and that counties are required to remedy perceived constitutional violations.

-On April 14, 2005, the Oregon Supreme Court decided Li and Kennedy v.
-State of Oregon, ruling that Multnomah County lacked the authority to remedy a perceived violation of the Oregon Constitution and that all marriage licenses issued to same-sex couples were void when issued.
-The court noted that the Oregon Constitution had since been amended to limit marriage to opposite-sex couples and it therefore declined to rule as to whether or not same-sex couples had any rights under the Equal Privileges and Immunities Clause of the Oregon Constitution.